 <> Real-Time-Strategy mixed with Action-Roll-Play-Game and Powered by Unity Engine

 <> Dynamic and Challenging AI

-<> Third-Person-Control of your Commander
+<> Take 3rd-Person-Control of your Commander

 <> Easy to learn, hard to master